Equity Method

 Alternative approach

 As previously mentioned, a minority of practitioners eliminate even ‘regular’ intercompany transactions to the extent of the investor’s share in an associate or joint venture.
-Under this approach, when applying the equity method in its consolidated financial statements, Company P from the previous example eliminates 20% of the recognised revenue and correspondingly deducts this amount from its share in A’s profit or loss.
-The consolidation entries under this approach would appear as follows:
+Under this approach, when applying the equity method in its consolidated financial statements, Company P from our example eliminates 20% of the recognised revenue and correspondingly deducts this amount from its share in A’s profit or loss.
+The consolidation entries under this approach would be as follows:

 Initially, Company P recognises 20% of its share in A’s profit or loss: